Cloudxtreme/DDPS-db2dps/src/ddps-src/README.md

 `````

-And the enforced rule (exabgp syntax) is show with:
+And the enforced rule (exabgp syntax) is show with

 `````
 sudo ddpsrules log